GJBoth/Masters-thesis/source/11_Effective_droplet.md

 J_{pos} = 2c_0^{in}D\left[\frac{Pe_-}{l_-}\frac{\sinh\frac{R}{l_+}\cosh\frac{R}{l_-}}{\sinh\frac{R}{l}}-\frac{Pe_+}{l_+}\frac{\sinh\frac{R}{l_-}\cosh\frac{R}{l_+}}{\sinh\frac{R}{l}}\right]
 $$

-The equation for the radius can also be interpreted as the maturation flux.
-It contains an important point with respect to the validity of effective droplet theory.
-Consider the limit of $R\to\infty$:
+The flux $J_{rad}$ is the total flux lost due to maturation, while the flux $J_{pos}$ is the difference in fluxes due to maturation on both sides of the droplet, which is clearly visible in its symmetric construction. $J_{rad}$ contains an important point about the validity of effective droplet theory.
+Consider it in the limit of $R\to\infty$:
 $$
 \lim_{R\to\infty} = -2c_0^+\sqrt{kD}
-$${#eq:radiuslimit}
+$$ {#eq:radiuslimit}

-where for simplicity we have set the advection speed $v$ to zero.
-For an active droplet one would expect the maturation flux to scale with the radius.
-However, equation @eq:radiuslimit shows that the maturation flux saturates.
-The answer to this conundrum is found by studying the concentration profile in the droplet.
-For $R\gg l$, the concentration in the center of the drop goes to zero, which is unphysical and an artifact of the effective droplet model.
-Thus effective droplet theory is only valid in the region $R\ll l$.
-When advection is added back into the mix this point is slightly more nuanced, as advection changes the concentration profile.
-We show this in the next section.
+where for simplicity we have neglected advection.
+As we have included a maturation term, we would expect the flux due to maturation to scale with $R$, which indeed for small $R$ it does.
+However, equation @eq:radiuslimit tells us that the maturation flux saturates.
+Consider again equation @eq:ceq and note that inside the droplet the concentration is convex and decays on a lengthscale $l$.
+If $R\gg l$, the concentration in the centre of the droplet will go to zero and hence the maturation flux will saturate.
+Thus, effective droplet theory is only valid in the region for $R<l$.
+When we include advection the point is slighly more subtle as advection changes the internal concentration profile of the droplet.
+We investigate this in the next section.

-The equation for the positional flux hints at the effects of the advection and maturation.
-In a droplet without decay, the concentration profile would be flat and the positional flux would be proportional to $c_0^+v$.
-Equation  tells a different story.
-We investigate this in depth in the next section.

-### No decay in the dilute phase: the effect of advection
+### The effect of advection

 We first study the effect of advection on the droplet by setting the decay in the dilute phase to zero.
 In this case the flux on the outside of the droplet becomes position-independent: